Nurse Apprenticeship and Residency

 How the Program Works

 During their final semester, nurse apprentices can shadow a nurse in any clinical setting.
-This helps identify the area where they want to work after graduation.
+This helps students identify the area where they want to work after graduation.

 Nurse Apprenticeship Highlights